insideout10/wordlift-docs/docs/edit-entity.rst

 Updating the description
 _____________

-When we have something meanigful to say on a specific concept we shall curate the information and edit the data that has been fetched automatically by WordLift.
+When we have something meanigful to say on a specific concept **we shall curate the information and edit the data that has been fetched automatically by WordLift** (*this will create our own version of Wikipedia*).

 In our example for the entity *[World-Wide-Web]* name, description, image, type,url, sameAs and additionalType have been received from DBpedia.

 Linking other entities
 _____________